corsairmarks/emigration_push_enhanced/mod/README.md

 * 1.0.0 Initial version
 * 1.1.0 Reduce immigration pull on planets by a percentage inversely proportional to the habitability of the growing species on that planet
 * 1.2.0 Convert the crime emigration push into a % increase instead of points-based, improve deposit tooltip
+* 1.3.0 Mark as compatible for Stellaris 3.7 "Canis Minor" - no script changes

 ## Source Code